TusharDhingra-007/Perspecitve_testingAI/README.md

 ## 🛠️ Tech Stack

-Python
+* Python

-Flask
+* Flask

-XGBoost
+* XGBoost

-Pandas / NumPy
+* Pandas / NumPy

-Frontend (HTML/CSS/JS)
+* Frontend (HTML/CSS/JS)

-Firebase (optional integration)
+* Firebase (optional integration)

+## 🖥️ Steps to Run the Project Locally

+* Clone the repository

+* Install Python 3.9+ and pip

+* Create and activate a virtual environment

+* Install required Python packages (flask, flask-cors, numpy, pandas, scikit-learn, xgboost)

+* Place xgb_satisfaction_model.pkl in the same folder as app.py

+* Run the backend using python app.py

+* Create a Firebase project and enable Firestore

+* Copy Firebase web configuration keys

+* Create js/env.js from env.example.js and add Firebase config with apiBaseUrl = http://localhost:5000

+* Run the frontend using Live Server or python -m http.server 8000

+* Open the browser and test the application locally

 ## 👥 Team